 Initial brewing may take 7-14 days.
 It will go through stages as the sugars convert.
 Early on, they break down into easier-to-digest sugars that actually taste sweeter, even though there is now less sugar in the brew.

 The kombucha will be ready for its second ferment when the liquid is pleasantly tangy, but not too sour.
 If the kombucha gets neglected for too long, it will turn to vinegar.
 Kombucha that’s gotten pretty sour can still be used to make a second ferment, but will need considerably more juice to tone it down!

 Continuous brews can yield finished kombucha after a week or so, depending on weather.
 (They finish faster in warm weather.)
 Then they can be decanted into bottles for a second ferment (which will take a day or two to get bubbly).

 CONTINUOUS BREW METHOD

 After about 7 days, the first fermentation’s probably finished.
-Decant a bottle or two, straight out of the spigot.
-You might go 14-21 days, as this is the point when the most beneficial acids form.
-But take care not to go too long, or it’ll become an undrinkable vinegar concoction!
+You might wait longer (taste it now and then).
+Don’t go too long, or it’ll become an undrinkable vinegar concoction!

 The beauty of the continuous brew method is that there is so much of the fermented kombucha in the crock, that when you add a quart or two of new sweetened tea on top, it gets fermented pretty quickly.
-It’ll only take a couple days or so until you can decant more.
+In several days or so you can decant more.
 (Go by taste- it’ll depend on warmth, and your preferences.)

 TIPS FOR KOMBUCHA SUCCESS